splunk/public-o11y-docs/gdi/opentelemetry/components/otlphttp-exporter.rst

 .. meta::
       :description: The OTLP/HTTP exporter allows the OpenTelemetry Collector to send metrics and traces logs via HTTP using the OTLP format.
 Read on to learn how to configure the component.

 The OTLP/HTTP exporter sends metrics and traces via HTTP using the OTLP format.

-This exporter is not included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector.
+See :ref:`otel-data-processing` for more information.

 Get started
 ======================

+The OTLP/HTTP exporter is not included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector.

-The following settings are required:
+If you want to add it, the following settings are required:

 * ``endpoint``.
 The target base URL to send data to, for example ``https://example.com:4318``.
 No default value.